Gurdel/Vector-database-benchmarking-Chroma-and-Qdrant-evaluation/README.md

-# Vector DB query latency research data
+# Vector database benchmarking: Chroma and Qdrant evaluation

 This repository contains public research artifacts for studying vector database query latency on recommender-system-style datasets.
 The notebooks generate or prepare vector datasets, populate vector databases, and record nearest-neighbor query latency measurements for Chroma and Qdrant.